yao592677726/Simulation-of-Sperm-Whales-Species/README.md

 Then construct the thread function in the main after engine class is constructed.
 You can use main function to test if functions in your process works.

-The event engine class is under constructed.
+The event engine class is under constructed.(Yes)